bernardpumped/ped/README.md

-# Flutter Pumped End Device - PED IVI
+# Pumped End Device - PED IVI

-PED is a developer demo that showcases the features and facilities of fuel stations, along with real-time fuel prices throughout Australia.
-We plan to include station promotions and offers soon, and have incorporated EV Charging stations within our platform, but they are yet to be displayed.
-We’ve received requests to expand overseas and are seeking the right opportunity for this expansion.
-Our ultimate goal is to integrate PED as an In-Vehicle Infotainment (IVI) app to facilitate seamless vehicle adoption.
+Pumped Fuel is an amalgamation of three pivotal projects aimed at bridging the gap between motorists and retail merchants.
+Our initial focus is on fuel stations, where we strive to provide drivers with the most affordable fuel prices, nearest locations, exceptional service, immaculate restrooms, and the finest coffee, among other amenities.
+We are swiftly expanding our services to include EV Charging, Auto Service & Stores.

+Our long-term goal is to foster a symbiotic relationship between the Automotive and Retail industries through the use of Generative AI.
+Our forthcoming In-Vehicle Infotainment (IVI) journey concierge is a testament to this vision.
+For instance, if you’re en route to Westfield, our platform will be able to assist you in finding outlets that offer shoes to complement your new dress.

+The PED project, which is the end device of the trio, is engineered to accommodate both mobile phones and IVI, promoting seamless vehicle integration.

-This branch, specifically designed for IVI landscape orientation
+This particular branch is specifically designed for IVI landscape orientation

+- It Does not include Backend-as-a-Service (BaaS) or Social Media Platforms, as these integrations will be dependent on the vehicle manufacturer.
 - Won't build android in current state switch to main for android
-  - Does not include Backend-as-a-Service (BaaS) or Social Media Platforms, as these integrations will be dependent on the vehicle manufacturer.

 - Tested on